 - Seal the edges of the empanada together forming a half-moon shape.
 Crimp the edges slightly with your fingers, or use a fork to seal to imprint a design.
 Just be sure not to press the edges too thin or they will get overcooked in the oven.

 - Place the empanadas on a baking sheet, either greased or lined with parchment paper.
-Cut a few slits in the top of the empanadas to release steam while baking.
+Cut a few small slits in the top of the empanadas to release steam while baking.

 - Baste the tops of the empanadas with egg white.